Etiquette and customs in Saudi Arabia

 Skipping lines while queuing is punishable.

-Practicing any religion other than Islam in public is illegal in Saudi Arabia as it is regarded as the intention to convert.
-With that, private practice of religions other than Islam is allowed.
-You can also bring religious texts into the country — provided these are for personal use.
+Practicing any religion other than Islam in public is illegal in Saudi Arabia, as it is regarded as proselytism with the intention to convert.
+With that in mind, private practice of religions other than Islam is allowed.
+Non-Muslims are also allowed to practice their religions within their private environments.
+However, they are not allowed to spread their religious beliefs, as doing so is a punishable offense.
+You can also bring religious texts into the country—provided these are for personal use.
 However, bringing in large quantities of religious texts is not allowed.

-Saudi people are polite and well mannered, in general.
+Saudi people are polite and well-mannered in general.
 They are curious to meet tourists and expats.
 Usually, the Saudis are communicative and welcoming, friendly hosts and interesting interlocutors.
-If one respects their customs and culture, they can make unforgettable friendships and memories in Saudi Arabia.
+If people respect their customs and culture, they can make unforgettable friendships and memories in Saudi Arabia.

 The religious police in Saudi Arabia